PicturElements/lib/README.md

 * [15.1](https://github.com/airbnb/javascript#comparison--eqeqeq) - Use `===` and `!==` over `==` and `!=`

   Code should always be robust enough not to accept values of the wrong type.
-A bug occuring in a loose comparison is likely indicative of a bigger problem wherein incompatible data is allowed to flow through the system.
+A bug occuring in a loose comparison is likely indicative of a bigger problem wherein incompatible data is allowed to flow through the system unimpeded.
+When explicitly used, trict comparisons convey that there is a good chance that compatible data may erroneously match an expression, and that care has been taken to prevent such an eventuality.

 * [16.1](https://github.com/airbnb/javascript#blocks--braces) - Use braces with all multiline blocks

   Single line blocks are always written on two lines, with the body on the second, indented line.
 This is because adding braces adds unnecessary bloat, and writing a block in a single line makes it more difficult to spot that a special code space is reached.
-Bugs arising from incorrect use of this syntax is considered rare.
+Bugs arising from incorrect use of this syntax are considered rare.
 However, whenever more than one line is used in a block, brackets are used, even if not strictly necessary (e.g. `for { if / expr }` over `for / if / expr`).

 * [17.1](https://github.com/airbnb/javascript#control-statements) - In case your control statement (`if`, `while` etc.) gets too long or exceeds the maximum line length, each (grouped) condition could be put into a new line.
 The logical operator should begin the line